310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% bubble Tetora curious %}
 Do you have a complaint 'bout that?
 Ah, could it be that you wanted to be the next “Ryusei Red” or something?

-You’ve been on great terms with Taichou, after all… It wouldn’t be strange at all if you’ve been thinking of inheriting that color all along.
+You’ve always been real close with Taichou, after all… It wouldn’t be strange if you’ve been thinking of inheriting that color all along.
 {% endbubble %}

 {% bubble Tetora hmph %}
 But it’s *not* allowed.
-I’ve been aiming for the red color for a long time.
+I’ve been aimin' for the red color for a long time.

 I’m not giving it away, not even to you.
+{% endbubble %}

+{% bubble Tetora grin %}
 If you've got any complaints, then we'll take it to a match and decide things with our fists, mano a mano!
 {% endbubble %}